Other Leaves

 Jury duty leave includes jury duty service in addition to the preliminary examination and interviews that are required prior to such service.

 Regular, full-time employees, including those in their probationary period, will receive their regular rate of pay for the first ten (10) regularly scheduled workdays each time that they report for jury duty service.
+In instances where jury duty exceeds ten (10) days, exempt salaried employees will not have their pay reduced for any week in which they work and also miss time for jury duty.
 Employees may request to use accrued vacation time or leave without pay for jury duty service that lasts beyond ten (10) workdays.
 When asked by the court as to how many days the University will pay for jury duty, employees should state that the University policy allows payment for ten (10) workdays only.

 Employees may retain jury duty pay provided by the courts as reimbursement for their out-of-pocket expenses (e.g., mileage, parking, meals, etc.).
 Employees can record the time that they spent in jury duty service in USFWorks (visit the USFWorks training web page for detailed instructions).
 Additionally, employees reporting for jury duty must provide a copy of the summons to their supervisors.